ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 In the [Lab Notebook](README.md):

+1. Reference your program from 3.2.1.
-1. Reference your video showing the execution of your program from 3.2.1.
+2. Reference your video showing the execution of your program from 3.2.1.

 > Instructions
 > 1. Program your micro:bit.